persteenolsen/dotnet-8-wine-ml/README.md

 Using Machine Learning to taste wine

-Last updated: 21-11-2024
+Last updated: 22-11-2024

 - Tasting wine using ML.NET
 - .NET 8 Console App
-- This is a console application using Microsoft’s Machine Learning framework ML.NET for tasting wine
+- This is a console application using Microsoftï¿½s Machine Learning framework ML.NET for tasting wine
 - FastTree regression used to train the Model
 - Visual Studio Code as IDE